PandayMoulina/BAIT/README.md

 ## Feature Extraction
 The below mentioned features are extracted from the URL data:
-1.URL starting with http or https
+1. URL starting with http or https
 2. Domain of URL
 3. IP Address in URL
 4. "@" Symbol in URL